CPAN-Security/security.metacpan.org/docs/minutes/cpansec-minutes-2024-02-24.md

     - @sjn volunteered to provide a session to demonstrate/discuss what is required in an SBOM file
 2. Moving to cpan-security-advisory YAML format v2 (brian d foy email)
     - @tux had a discussion with brian regarding the use of his Test module.
-    - @stigo question on how to consume the data -
+    - stigo question on how to consume the data -
     - @tux is open to changing the module to an api versus the data direct from brian's repo.
     - @tux is looking ta the RedHat advisory and the formats of the data - it is a work in progress.
     - @tux would like to read the info and give back the information is a standard format in the future.
 Net::CVE gives you everything you need to interact.